Rob and Bob – TACT Foster Carers since 2014

 It’s been a real pleasure to watch the children gain confidence and grow into the people that they are today.
 Each of them has succeeded in their own way, from learning to read, interacting with others, performing on stage and horse riding to name a few achievements.
 The children are doing fantastically well in school – one has moved to high school and one moved into a new school which is closer to our home.
 Having three children in three different schools can be a logistical nightmare at times, but we took the decision to do that as we believed it was the right step to take to improve their education.

-Bob and I are getting married in October and it will be a real family affair, with the two boys as our best men and the girl as our bridesmaid.
+Bob and I got married in 2017 and it was a real family affair, with the two boys as our best men and the girl as our bridesmaid.